Scholarly Support Fund (SSF) FAQ & GUIDELINES

 2.5 What do I need to know before applying?

 A list of questions and materials you will need to fill out the application is available on our website under the Solidarity Support Fund (SSF) tab.
 You can prepare your application using this material, which you can find here.
-Applications will only be accepted through an online form that will open on November 9th at 8:00am.
-You will find the application form at the top of thus SSF page.
+Applications will only be accepted through an online form that will open on February 11 at 8:00 am.
+You will find the application form at the top of the SSF page.
 Applications submitted through email will not be accepted.
 Only applications completed throughout the application form in our website will be considered for SSF.

 Before you apply…